nidve01/bootstrap/README.md

 ### Other Configuration Entries

 #### 4. GITHUB_ENTERPRISE_HOST:
-This is the url for the Github SCM instance to be used with qubeship.
+This is the Github entrerprise instance url to be used with qubeship.
 Qubeship will use this system as the defacto identity manager for Qubeship authentication , as well as use this for pulling the source code for builds. if this is left blank, the GITHUB_ENTERPRISE_HOST will be defaulted to https://github.com
 Qubeship currently supports only http(s):// .
 SSH is in pipeline.

 ```